Productivity

 04.01.24 – 06 Mins Read

 Congrats on landing a job interview. – it is no small feat.
 Job interviews are high stakes for your job hunt because the employer is assessing your suitability, not just regarding your technical/hard skills, but for your overall personality and culture fit.
-Here are some tips to help you make a good impression from our careers partner Student Circus.
+Here’s a guide to help you prepare for a job interview with tips from our career experts at Student Circus.

 After applying for a job, the best outcome you can hope for is getting a callback for an interview or further assessments in the hiring process.
 Usually, these steps include one or more interviews.
 Some are conducted virtually or on the phone, and others are organised in person.
-Whether you are attending an interview at the office, online, or somewhere else, you need to go in prepared.
+These interviews can be conducted in different formats—whether on the phone, video, or in person.
+No matter what format, preparing for a job interview is crucial to make a positive impression.

 In this blog, we share the types of interview formats you should expect and the top 10 tips to help you prepare for your job interview.